This post may contain affiliate links. Please read our disclosure for more info.

 So by publishing our housing expenses every year … maybe we can help another young couple consider the options of buying a smaller home?
 I’m not saying you shouldn’t buy a bigger home … just something you may want to consider.

 Well let’s dive into more numbers about the cost of owning a home in 2019.

 The Cost of Home Ownership

-But if we would have been a little bit smarter 10 years ago … we could have purchased a smaller home and saved a crazy amount of money.
+If we would have been a little bit smarter 11 years ago when we purchased our current home … we could have bought a smaller house and saved a crazy amount of money.

 All that savings could have really helped us push closer to hitting our financial independence number.